NaveenRanga39/1D_vehicle_Modelling_MATLAB/README.md

 above 4000 RPM torque decreases linerly mimcs mechanical constrains (else part)

-stage 5 : to be continued
+stage 5 : Added Multi gear ratio. used persistent (memory based logic method) persistent is the correct modeling choice for discrete control logic.

+also added a logging in this stage to check the time vs gear plot